matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 4. Waiting (Taiki)

-Idle machines are costly; so are idle developers.
-Waiting waste appears as long build times, delayed reviews, or slow feedback from stakeholders.

-Every minute waiting is a minute not learning, not improving, and not delivering.
+In manufacturing, idle machines burn money.
+In software, idle people burn opportunity.
+Waiting waste is the silent cost of slow builds, blocked reviews, overloaded dependencies, or delayed feedback.

+Every delay in the feedback loop weakens flow and motivation.
+Engineers lose context, teams lose pace, and the organisation loses learning.

+Reducing waiting means collapsing those loops — making feedback continuous, not calendar-driven — so progress never depends on someone else’s availability.

 ### How to reduce waste